-Most people who use medical devices like pacemakers, devices to monitor medications or vital signs, and respiratory aids probably don’t give much thought to how much sensitive personal information a medical device can store, and how vulnerable that information is to hacking and data breaches.
+Most people who use medical devices like pacemakers, devices to monitor medications or vital signs, and respiratory aids probably don’t think about how much sensitive personal information a medical device can store and how vulnerable that information is to hacking and data breaches.

 According to data from The National Academies of Science Engineering Medicine, the use of home health medical devices has exploded over the last two decades, creating an ever-growing pool of valuable patient data and information.

-Government officials, as well as private and public parties in the consumer protection, medical and healthcare, and technology fields alike are making the case for revolutionizing how medical records are stored and distributed using blockchain technology for its potential to address ongoing security and operational issues.
+Government officials, as well as private and public parties in the consumer protection, medical and healthcare, and technology fields alike, are making a case for revolutionizing how medical records are stored and distributed using blockchain technology for its potential to address ongoing security and operational issues.

 Securing Medical Records and Sensitive Patient Information

-According to industry statistics, medical data security breaches have increased by as much as 125% over the last decade, with over 90% of healthcare organizations reporting at least one data breach, with a price tag of over $2 million to the institution.
+According to industry statistics, medical data security breaches have increased by as much as 125% over the last decade.
+Over 90% of healthcare organizations report at least one data breach, with a price tag of over $2 million to the institution.

-And the costs of hacking and data breaches in the medical industry are not just limited to the medical institutions that are targeted by hackers.
+And the costs of hacking and data breaches in the medical industry are not just limited to the medical institutions that hackers target.
 The price tag for security breaches across the entire healthcare system in the United States is estimated to have exceeded $50 billion in the last decade alone.

-Despite the fact that patient information and medical records are subject to HIPPA (Health Insurance Portability and Accountability Act) regulations, the advent of electronic and digital medical records means that health records pass through more channels and can be accessed by numerous people at medical practices, hospitals, and insurance companies.
+Although patient information and medical records are subject to HIPPA (Health Insurance Portability and Accountability Act) regulations, the advent of electronic and digital medical records means that health records pass through more channels and can be accessed by numerous medical practice hospitals and insurance companies.

-The move from paper medical files may improve efficiency and lower administrative costs associated with outdated filing and data storage methods, but it has also introduced a new and complex set of challenges for safeguarding sensitive medical information in the digital age.
+The move from paper medical files may improve efficiency and lower administrative costs associated with outdated filing and data storage methods.
+Still, it has also introduced a new and complex set of challenges for safeguarding sensitive medical information in the digital age.